Flow-Based Density Ratio Estimation for Intractable Distributions with Applications in Genomics: Experiments

 \textbf{Baselines.} For this experiment, we compare scRatio with three baselines (see \cref{sec: gaussian_simulation_experiment_app} for a detailed discussion).

-\begin{itemize} [topsep=0pt,itemsep=0pt,partopsep=0pt,parsep=0.0cm,leftmargin=5pt] \item Naive approach: Instead of approximating $r$ according to \cref{prop:log-ratio-ode}, we estimate the numerator and denominator likelihoods in the $\log$-ratio using \cref{eq: change_of_variable}. \item Time Score Matching (TSM): Given an interpolant $p_t$, for $t\in[0,1]$, between two densities $p_0$ and $p_1$, TSM expresses the ratio between $p_1$ and $p_0$ as the time integral of the score $\frac{\partial}{\partial t}\log p_t(\vx)$.
+\begin{itemize} [topsep=0pt,itemsep=0pt,partopsep=0pt,parsep=0.0cm,leftmargin=5pt] \item Naive approach: Instead of approximating $r$ according to \cref{prop:log-ratio-ode}, we estimate the numerator and denominator likelihoods using \cref{eq: change_of_variable} and compute their $\log$-ratio. \item Time Score Matching (TSM): Given an interpolant $p_t$, for $t\in[0,1]$, between two densities $p_0$ and $p_1$, TSM expresses the ratio between $p_1$ and $p_0$ as the time integral of the score $\frac{\partial}{\partial t}\log p_t(\vx)$.
 We follow \citet{choi2022density}'s parameterization, which bypasses regressing an intractable time score via integration by parts. \item Conditional TSM (CTSM): Using elements of flow matching to define $p_t$ (see \cref{sec:flow_matching}), \citet{yu2025density} derive a tractable and more efficient formulation of the time score conditioned on samples from $p_0$ and $p_1$. \end{itemize} To compare with our method in modeling ratios between arbitrary data distributions, we consider variants of TSM and CSTM based on Schrödinger Bridge (SB) interpolants between \(p_0\) and \(p_1\).
 This formulation relies solely on samples from the two distributions without any distributional assumptions (see \cref{sec: gaussian_simulation_experiment_app} for further elaboration).
+We tuned the baselines in terms of learning rate and SB variance.

 \textbf{Metrics and Results.} In \cref{fig: fig_mse}, we report the Mean Squared Error (MSE) between the true and the estimated $\log$-ratios.
 For scRatio, we display the three best models for each of the three schedules described in \cref{sec:flow_matching} and \cref{sec: explanation_schedules}.
 Notably, scRatio outperforms the baselines for the considered values of $s$ and $d$, while no significant performance difference is apparent across schedules.
 Moreover, \cref{fig: fig_mse}b shows that our approach achieves a significantly lower runtime for estimating the $\log$-ratio compared to the counterpart naive solution.
-Hence, results suggest a simultaneous gain in both performance and efficiency.
-Additional analyses and discussions are available in \cref{sec: additional_results_mse}.
+The decrease in runtime with the dimensionality is likely a byproduct of combining adaptive solvers with smoother high-dimensional vector fields.
+Our results suggest a simultaneous gain in both performance and efficiency.
+Additional analyses and discussions are available in \cref{sec: additional_results_mse} to \ref{sec:approx_effect}.